 - Stay on available trails: Walking off trail damages fragile lava flows found at the cave sites.

-- Leave no trace of your visit: Do not eat, drink, smoke, or leave trash in the caves.
+- Leave no trace of your visit: Do not eat, smoke, or leave trash in the caves.

 - Please respect any wildlife you may encounter in the caves by not shining light directly on them.

 There are two caves you can explore at Craters of the Moon.
 All other lava tube caves found in the monument are closed to visitation in order to help protect sensitive bat populations.
 Please note that Buffalo Cave, Beauty Cave, and Boyscout Cave are currently closed.

 Follow this 1.6 mi (2.6 km) round-trip trail to access two popular caves: